davatorium/rofi/.github/CONTRIBUTING.md

 [FORUM](https://reddit.com/r/qtools/) or
 [IRC](https://webchat.freenode.net/?channels=#rofi) first.

-# Creating an bug report
+# Creating a bug report

-Before creating an bug report:
+Before creating a bug report:

 * Update to the latest version.
 Check if problem still exists.
 * Check existing bug reports, see if it is already reported.